Informatievlaanderen/VSDS-LDES-Subject-Pages/README.md

             named-graph: http://gipod
  ```

-With this config, we have added one pipeline to the orchestrator with two components, an input component, the
+With this config, one pipeline is added to the orchestrator containing two components, first the LdioLdesClient as an
-LdesClient,
+input component, which will follow an LDES.
+To finish the pipeline, a single output component is provided, namely the
-which usually follows an LDES.
-As second, one output component is provided, namely the Repository Materialiser,
+Repository Materialiser, which will send the output to a repository in the provided sparql host, optionally with a
-which will send the output to a provided sparql host and repository.
-In this case, there is also a named graph provided.
+context provided by the named-graph property.

-If this is set up, we can add the ldio as a service to the `docker-compose`.
-Add the following to
+If this is set up, ldio can be added as a service to `docker compose`, by adding the following config to
 the `docker-compose.yml` file:

 ```yaml